stlee42/epubfx/README.md

 - setting title of all xhtml files
 - check of ebook with official epub checker (not configurable yet)
 - opening files in external applications (for example to edit images), currently only configurable by editing configuration file directly
-- insert special symbols via dialog (typographical signs, special latin letters, greek alphabet, mathematical symbols, measurement unit signs)
+- insert special symbols via dialog (typographical signs, special latin chracters, greek alphabet, mathematical symbols, measurement unit signs)

 ![](documentation/symbols.jpg)

 ### Planned feature:
 - configuration for external applications
 - checking internal and external links
+- functions to improve the ebook

 ## Build and Running